Section 301

 China

-Date of Initiation.
-August 2017.
+Date of Initiation: August 2017.

-Issue.
-China’s technology transfer, IP, and innovation policies/practices.
-Finding.
-Four Chinese IPR-related practices are unreasonable (or discriminatory) and burden (or restrict) U.S. commerce and justified U.S. action: (1) forced technology transfer requirements, (2) cyber-enabled theft of U.S. IP and trade secrets, (3) discriminatory licensing practices, and (4) state-funded strategic acquisition of U.S. assets.
+Finding: Four Chinese IPR-related practices are unreasonable (or discriminatory) and burden (or restrict) U.S. commerce and justified U.S. action: (1) forced technology transfer requirements, (2) cyber-enabled theft of U.S. IP and trade secrets, (3) discriminatory licensing practices, and (4) state-funded strategic acquisition of U.S. assets.

-Action T aken.
-Additional tariffs, ranging from 7.
+Action Taken: Additional tariffs, ranging from 7.
 5% to approximately $370 billion worth of U.S. imports from China.

 WTO Procedures.
 WTO case DS542.
 (See also DS543 / DS565 / DS587.)